Who We Are

 If you ask us to delete any personal data we hold about you, please be aware that this doesn't include any data we're obliged to keep for administrative, legal, or security purposes.

 If you're unhappy with any aspect of how we collect and use your data, you've the right to complain to the Information Commissioner's Office at www.ico.org.uk, though we'd appreciate it if you could contact us first with any complaint so that we can try to resolve it for you.

 Cookies are small text files placed in browser directories on your computer.
 The website uses them for Google Analytics (for website statistics) and to make your browsing experience more efficient and enjoyable.
 You can set your browser not to accept cookies, but you may find that some website features don't function as a result.

 We have physical and electronic safeguards in place to protect personal information about you against theft, tampering, and misuse (electronic or otherwise).

 This website contains links to other websites.
 This privacy notice only applies to this website so when you link to other websites you should read their own privacy policies.

 Changes to this privacy notice

-I’ll update this page as legislation or industry developments require.
-I won’t explicitly inform you of this unless there’s a major change I think you should be aware of, so you may wish to check this page occasionally.
-Last updated on 23 October 2020.
+We'll update this page as legislation or industry developments require.
+We won't explicitly inform you of this unless there's a major change we think you should be aware of, so you may wish to check this page occasionally.
+Last updated on 2 May 2023.